More On Legal & Compliancefrom The Advisor's Professional Library

 During a 15-month period, an outside auditor’s report showed that an account Kalucha managed chalked up an investment loss of more than 3% during a 15-month period.

 However, instead of revealing the loss, Kalucha fraudulently altered the audit firm’s report to show a gain of 30% over an 18-month period.
-When the firm’s chief financial officer George Palathinkal found out about the alteration, he did nothing to correct it.
+When the firm’s chief financial officer George Palathinkal found out about the alteration, the SEC claims he did nothing to correct it.
 Instead, the falsified report showing the phony gain was distributed to prospective investors.

 Another misrepresentation to investors was Kalucha’s litigation history.
 Under the legal proceedings section in a due diligence questionnaire included in Aphelion’s marketing materials, Kalucha answered “None” and added a lengthy, materially misleading explanation of a civil proceeding in which he was involved.
 The proceeding, which he did not identify by name, was a case against him by the U.S. Department of Labor for breaching fiduciary duties.
 Kalucha and Aphelion are prohibited by a consent judgment in the case from acting as investment advisors to many types of common retirement plans, which often invest in hedge funds.